Schiiss/blog/_posts/2026-07-02-electricity-markets-101-reading-the-texas-grid-through-data.md

 ## Why electricity is a strange commodity

 You can't easily store electricity at grid scale.
-Batteries are [growing fast](https://insideclimatenews.org/news/10022025/solar-battery-storage-texas-grid/) on the Texas grid and they 'added nearly 1,500 megawatts of battery storage to the grid’s summer rated capacities in 2023', but they still cover only a small slice of demand, and only for a few hours at a time.
+Batteries are [growing fast](https://insideclimatenews.org/news/10022025/solar-battery-storage-texas-grid/) on the Texas grid and they 'added nearly 1,500 megawatts of battery storage to the grid's summer rated capacities in 2023', but they still cover only a small slice of demand, and only for a few hours at a time.
 It can also be very expensive to transmit over long distances, and as a result the USA does not have a national electricity market.
 Instead, it has a collection of small regional markets, each with its own regulation and characteristics.

 Other commodities like crude can more 'easily' be stored.
 A barrel of oil sits in a tank until someone wants it.
 A warehouse full of gas can wait for winter.
 Electricity doesn't work like that.
 The moment it's generated, it has to be consumed, and supply has to match demand on the grid every single second of every day.
 Too much supply and the frequency climbs.
 Too little and it drops.
 Drift far enough either way and equipment trips offline to protect itself, which is how you get a blackout.
 The grid has a sort of 'heartbeat' or frequency that dictates how alternating current (AC) changes direction.
 In North America, this heartbeat pulses at a nominal 60 Hz.
 When I started reading about how this works, my mind was blown that the grid is even able to run at all given the level of coordination required by power plants.